These little vintage American Ting-A-Lings are a vegan adaptation of the much-loved candy from the 1950s.

 - For ting-a-lings that are similar to the outside of a chocolate Bounty bar sweet, sprinkle the ting-a-lings with extra desiccated coconut before the chocolate sets.

-- For a Halloween treat try adding some vegan jelly eyes to the ting-a-lings before they set, to create scary spider or monster shapes.
+- For a Halloween treat try adding some jelly eyes to the ting-a-lings before they set, to create scary spider or monster shapes.

 - For Christmas dust the set ting-a-lings with powdered/icing sugar.